Close

 Our representative will get in touch with you at the earliest.

-• 21,021 Views
+• 26,444 Views

-What is the MWP Act?
+What is the Married Woman Property Act?

-The Married Woman Property Act 1874 was enacted to curb the injustice against women and offer them financial safety after the unforeseen demise of the family’s breadwinner.
 The act ensures that married women in India have an independent and sole right to their property, which cannot be claimed by anyone else, not even their husband, parents, in-laws, or children.

 How Does the MWP Act Protect Your Family?

-Benefits of Buying Insurance with MWP
+What are the Benefits of Buying Insurance with MWP?

-Safeguarding your assets and protecting your loved ones has become increasingly important.
 One of the most effective ways to mitigate financial risks and ensure peace of mind is by purchasing insurance.
 While insurance policies are available through various channels, one option that stands out is buying insurance with the MWP policy.
 Some other essential benefits of buying MWP are as follows:

 • The needs of the policyholder’s family are given priority.